Milan on target again

 Heading to the Final

 2013 – Spain beat Italy 7-6 on penalties after a goalless two hours in their Confederations Cup Semi-final in Brazil, with ex-red Alberto Aquilani converting his spot-kick.
 Ex-reds Álvaro Arbeloa and Fernando Torres both featured for the winning side.
-On the same day, Suso featured as Spain Under-20’s beat France 2-1 in a World Championship Finals group game in Turkey.
+On the same day, Suso featured as Spain Under-20’s beat France 2-1 in a World Championship Finals group game in Turkey, while future red Tiago Ilori played as Portugal thumped Cuba 5-0 in the same competition.

 Redders starts out